-A few short years ago if you wanted to appear at the top of Google, PPC was hands down your best bet.
-At the time it was still relatively cheap and with the search results creaking beneath the weight of ad real estate – ads at the top of the page and in the margin – global domination awaited you providing you were willing to hose enough money at your chosen keywords.
+A few short years ago if you wanted to appear at the top of Google, PPC was your best bet.
+At the time it was still relatively cheap and with the search results creaking beneath the weight of ad real estate – ads at the top of the page and in the margin – global domination awaited you providing you were willing to hand over enough money to your chosen keywords.

 Through lots of little sneaky tricks – including white text on a white background and repeating keywords dozens of times per page – the gurus of the early noughties were able to trick Google into thinking websites were far more useful than they really were.

 There were two problems.
 One: Google doesn’t like being beaten at their own game.
 Two: Google has never been known to rest on their laurels.

 Semantic search made a lot of digital marketers very nervous.
 Up to then they have been making a killing from pulling every dirty trick under the sun to get to the top of Google and now none of it would work.
 If anything most of their clients were about to crash through the rankings and lose a lot of money in the process.